evdiam/UCEC-Gene-Expression-TCGA/README.md

 - Interpret their biological significance.

 Dataset:
 Dataset obtained from the TCGA programme (The Cancer Genome Atlas Programme) for the disease UCEC (Uterine Corpus Endometrial Carcinoma), with 560 cases reported.

-Materials and Methods:

-Results:

-Discussion:

-Limitations:

-Skills Demonstrated:

-References: